15 Expats Talk about Health Insurance and Healthcare in Colombia

 When we asked about emergency services, members in Colombia wrote:

 "There are three hospitals, approximately 10 -20 minutes away.
-All private hospitals," remarked one expat in Medellin.
+All private hospitals," said one expat.

 Will I need to travel to see a specialist?

 "I was in the USA last year for medical care and to visit my daughter.
-Heart problems here require a trip to Neiva, Huila which is 5 hours away, or to Bogota," said an expat in Florencia.
+Heart problems here require a trip to Neiva, Huila which is 5 hours away, or to Bogota," commented one expat who moved to Florencia.

 "As a member of SaludCoop, get same benefits wherever I go-in country.
-Most major cities have this EPS represented," wrote one expat.
+Most major cities have this EPS represented," said one expat.

 Are common prescription medications available in Colombia?

 "Yes, common prescription medications are available in Colombia.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Colombia are generally lower than in other countries, making them more accessible to the general public.
-Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," wrote an expat living in Colombia.
+Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," said one expat.

 Do you have anything more to add about local medical facilities in Colombia?